RickStrahl/Westwind.AspNetCore/readme.md

 * **Api Error Handling Filter**
 A custom API error filter implementation that returns API responses on exceptions.
 Also provides a standardized `ApiExecption` class that can be used to force responses with specific HTTP response codes.

+* **Api Base Response Object**
+`ApiResponse` base class that can be used to return consistent API results that include error status, error message, status code as well as the actual data.
+Both typed and untyped versions.

 * **RawRequest Body String Formatter**
 API formatter that allows for receiving raw non-json content to `string` and `byte[]` parameters, which otherwise isn't supported by MVC's API implementation.
 [More info in blog post](https://weblog.west-wind.com/posts/2017/Sep/14/Accepting-Raw-Request-Body-Content-in-ASPNET-Core-API-Controllers).

+* **User Token Manager**
+A database driven token manager that can create, store, validate and manage the life time of short lived generated tokens.
+Useful for creating tokens that are assigned after an initial authentication and then used for API access.

 #### General ASP.NET Core